brycie-boy/The_Cosmos/The five aggregates.md

 ## The five aggregates  #🧠

-The five aggragates are five main categories used to analyze living experience.
+The five aggragates are five main categories used to analyze sentient experience.
 These five catagories are:

 - [[Form]]
 - [[Sensations]]